 Read more here: Avoid these pitfalls

-Training for MMA, jiu jitsu and other combat sports can take its toll.
+Training for Effective MMA Workouts, jiu jitsu and other combat sports can take its toll.
 There are many myths and examples that are leading many young athletes astray.
 By taking the time to plan, act and recover effectively, you will notice a huge increase in your performance and a decrease in mental and physical stress on your body.